KamilCiemiega/CRM/README.md

 * JUnit 5

-##🎯Features
+🎯##Features

 🔐 **Authentication & Security**
  • ✅ User Registration – Allows new users to create accounts.
  • ✅ User Login – Authentication system with role-based access control.
  • ✅ Password Reset – Users can recover access to their accounts if they forget their password.

 📩 **Messaging System**
 	•	✅ Send & Receive Messages